GSamuel/gsamuel.github.io/_posts/2020-08-12-follow-the-recipe.md

 {% endhighlight kotlin %}

 ## Maintenance nightmare

-After running your code against all animals in the shop you still have a problem.
-There are still multiple animals that can swim, have four legs and are reptiles.
+After having checked all animals in the shop you are still left with two.
+They both can swim, have four legs and are reptiles.

-You try to add more conditions to your program, but because there are already so many conditions it becomes much harder to add more without making a mistakes.
-The horror if your present happens to be a crocodile and the quests will be eaten instead of the birthdaycake.
+You try to add one more condition, but because there are so many conditions already you find it hard to modify your program.
+You want to make sure you don't make any mistake.
+The horror if your present happens to be a crocodile and the guests will be eaten instead of the cake.

-> What would you change to make this program more readable?
+> How would you change the code to make this program more readable?

 ## Refactor to a recipe
 The first thing you realize is that when an animal cannot swim it cannot be a turtle.
 Therefore we can safely take out te **canSwim()** condition and use an early return when the animal cannot swim.

 {% highlight kotlin %}